little-scale/chiller-max-external/README.md

 A Max/MSP external that performs real-time spectral freezing of audio buffer content, creating evolving drones and textural sounds through FFT-based granular synthesis.

+Note - this is a work in progress.

 ## Overview

 chiller~ captures the spectral content of any position within an audio buffer and "freezes" it into a continuous, evolving drone.
 The frozen spectrum is continuously resynthesized with configurable phase randomization and amplitude variation, creating rich, organic textures from the original audio material.